 - (between SMF and MB-SMF only for multicast) multicast session release.

+- (between SMF and MB-SMF only for multicast) MSK change.

 The following events related to an MBS session, or for a location-dependent MBS session, related to the part of the MBS session within a service area, can be subscribed by MBSF, NEF, or AF as consumer NF:

 - (between MBSF/NEF/AF and MB-SMF) MBS session release due to TMGI expiry;

-- (between MBSF/NEF/AF and MB-SMF) Broadcast delivery status.
+- (between MBSF/NEF/AF and MB-SMF) Broadcast delivery status;

+- ((between MBSF/NEF/AF and MB-SMF) PCC control established.

 NOTE: Whether event IDs are needed can be determined by stage 3.